Dyrosaurus: Species

 Although the family Dyrosauridae is quite diverse and contains a variety of species, the genus Dyrosaurus has only two described species: D. phosphaticus and D. maghribensis.
 D. phosphaticus was first discovered in Algeria and Tunisia whereas D. maghribensis has only been found in Morocco.
 D. maghribensis differs from D. phosphaticus by several synapomorphies, most notably: a smooth dorsal margin of the parietal and widely opened choanae, interfenestral bar wide and strongly T-shaped instead of moderately T-shaped.
 In D. maghribensis the lateral and medial dorsal osteoderms are not sutured and have no serrated margin.
 The anterolateral margin of medial row of the dorsal osteoderms have a rounded lateral lobe and the lateral row of dorsal osteoderms are square in shape with rounded corners.
 In D. phosphaticus there are four longitudinal rows of square osteoderms that are thin and have shallow and wide pits.
 The osteoderms are square and the anterolateral margin of the medial dorsal osteoderms have an acute rounded process directed laterally.
-Dyrosaurus have been inferred to have been ectothermic on the basis of bone histology and stable isotope analysis.